vapor/docs/2.0/docs/routing/package.md

 ## Without Vapor

-Routing providers a performant, pure-Swift router to use in any server-side Swift project.
+Routing provides a performant, pure-Swift router to use in any server-side Swift project.
 To include it in your package, add the following to your `Package.swift` file.

 ```Swift
 import PackageDescription